AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

 A second area, where localization may become an obvious requirement is the naming of built-in and custom expression functions.
-The built-in compiler plug-in use mechanics provided by \alib classes \alib{lang::resources;ResourcePool}
+The built-in compiler plug-in use mechanics provided by \alib classes \alib{resources;ResourcePool}
-and \alib{lang;Camp} to externalize the names, letter case sensitivity and optional minimum abbreviation length of identifiers and functions.
+and \alib{camp;Camp} to externalize the names, letter case sensitivity and optional minimum abbreviation length of identifiers and functions.
 The matching of identifier and function names found in expression strings is performed using class
  \alib{strings::util;Token}, which allows not only simple abbreviations, but also